Movie Review: 'The Dark Knight' (2008)

 Runtime: 152 minutes

-Availability: On DVD and Blu-Ray, buy on Amazon or at your local store, available for digital rental or purchase, streaming on HBOMax
+Availability: On DVD and 4K Blu-Ray, Blu-Ray, buy on Amazon or at your local store, available for digital rental or purchase, streaming on HBOMax

 The Dark Knight (2008) is the sequel to Batman Begins (2005) and is the first Batman movie to not have Batman’s name in the title.
 Batman has stopped most organized crime in Gotham, so the mob turns to a man calling himself the Joker, hoping that he’ll be able to kill Batman, but Joker has his own agenda and it’s up to Batman and Jim Gordon to stop him, assistant attorney Harvey Dent wants to help, but Joker’s plans for Gotham’s White Knight will change Harvey Dent forever.